SAP-samples/teched2022-IN264/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are knowledge about:

+- SAP BTP Platform concepts
+- SAP BTP Launchpad setup and configuration
+- SAP Cloud Identity Services

 ## Exercises